mjgrzybek/process_manager/docs/design.md

     * get output from start until _now_
     * stream output from _now_

-Processes are run as user who's running the _Service_.\
+Processes are run as user who's running the _Worker_.\
 Processes output is stored in memory which imposes output size restrictions.\
 Processes output is handled as bytes.
 Caller should convert it to expected encoding.